melver/mc2lib/README.rst

 Usage
 =====

-The library is header-only and no compilation is required.
+The library is header-only.

 API documentation can be found `here
 <http://ac.marcoelver.com/ext/apidoc/mc2lib>`_.

+The provided ``Makefile`` is for unit testing and static analysis.

 Citation
 ========